 8. SKÓGAFOSS

-Skógafoss is one of the most recognizable waterfalls in Iceland with a 25-meter-wide cascade dropping 60 meters over a rocky moss-covered cliff face.
-The walls surrounding the waterfall were once the coastline before it receded to its present location.
+Skógafoss is one of Iceland’s most recognisable waterfalls.
+It has a 25-meter-wide cascade dropping 60 meters over a rocky, moss-covered cliff face.

-9. DYRHÓLAEY ARCH & REYNISFJARA BLACK SAND BEACH
+9. DYRHÓLAEY & REYNISFJARA BLACK SAND BEACH

-The Dyrhólaey Peninsula is the southernmost point of mainland Iceland and a picturesque stretch of coastline.
 It’s a popular stop on the Ring Road with excellent views along the coast and out towards the Mýrdalsjökull Glacier as it slowly creeps towards the coast.

 10. FJAÐRÁRGLJÚFUR CANYON